-When I found out that Lisbon was a stop on my Iberian Adventure, I was super excited because it is a place that I visited back in 2015!
-Not only was I visiting Lisbon again but I would be staying at the Oasis Backpackers Hostel Lisbon too!
+When I found out Lisbon was a stop on my Iberian Adventure, I was so excited!
+I first visited back in 2015!, but this time, I’d be staying at Oasis Backpackers Hostel Lisbon!
 It felt like a full circle moment!

 From Porto, I used my EuRail pass and took the 9:00 A.M. train to Lisbon Santa Apalonia Station.
-The train ride was super comfortable, I had an individual seat and it felt fabulous!
-There was also WIFI on the train service which felt like a treat because I totally expected to be on a four hour train ride with no entertainment other than my book ‘Read This If You Want To Take Great Photographs’ By: Henry Caroll.
+The ride was super comfortable, and I had an individual seat!
+There was also WIFI, which felt like a treat!
+But I spent a lot of time with my travel book ‘Read This If You Want To Take Great Photographs’ by Henry Caroll.

-My destination was to get to the Oasis Backpackers Hostel Lisbon, a hostel that I was familiar with due to my last stay in Lisbon as I previously mentioned.
-From the Santa Apalonia Station, I found the hostel with ease, and with no more than the memory from my last visit!
-I took the metro to the Baixa – Chiado Metro stop, which was only three stops away on the blue line.
-Then I took the right exit towards Largo do Chiado and went all the way up the main road passing the famous Elevador da Bica on the left-hand side and took a left on Rue Marechal Saldanha towards the beautiful Miradouro de Santa Catarina!
+From Santa Apalonia Station, I easily found the hostel!
+Take the metro to Baixa – Chiado, only three stops on the blue line.
+Exit towards Largo do Chiado and go up the main road, passing the famous Elevador da Bica.
+Take a left on Rue Marechal Saldanha towards the beautiful Miradouro de Santa Catarina!

-As I approached the beautiful yellow building with the signature palm tree in front of it I knew I had arrived to the hostel!
-There, I was welcomed by Nadia, who gave me a run-down of the hostel and the activities that happen nightly like happy hour and hostel dinners!
-She signed me in for the Vegan Burger dinner that was happening that evening and even though it was lunch time, I was already looking forward to dinner!
-I went up to my room that was a six female ensuite dorm, unpacked a bit and decompressed for about an hour.
-Let me tell you, my backpack was kicking my butt!
+As I approached the beautiful yellow building with the signature palm tree in front, I knew I had arrived!
+Nadia welcomed me and gave me a run-down of the hostel and nightly activities, like happy hour and hostel dinners!
+She signed me in for the Vegan Burger dinner that evening.
+I went up to my six female ensuite dorm and decompressed for about an hour.
+Let me tell you, my backpack had been kicking my butt!

-After we left the restaurant I went on the hunt around all of Lisbon for a nail salon.
-I know that this seems a little ridiculous but after travelling and changing between shoes and sandals, your toes get caught in the crossfires.
-Trying to get a pedicure on a Saturday surprisingly turned out a lot harder than I thought!
-After lots of walking and no nail salons that would take me, I decided to try in the next city!
-I returned back to the hostel to find a message from one of my Hostel friends from Porto saying she wanted to check out a bar that was recommended to her… the twist was that it was in a Parking Garage!
-I had about 45 minutes to join her for a drink before it was time for dinner at the hostel!
+After the restaurant I went on a hunt around Lisbon for a nail salon.
+It may seem a little ridiculous but after travelling and changing footwear, your toes get caught in the crossfires.
+Trying to get a pedicure on a Saturday was harder than I thought, and I eventually gave up.
+I returned to the hostel to find a message from a Porto friend who wanted to check out a bar…in a Parking Garage!

-Once I was finished, I headed back to the hostel for our 8:30 P.M.
-Vegan Burger dinner night!
-The chef at the hostel was a total wizard because her vegan burger tasted like a genuine beef patty and was absolutely delicious!
-(It was so delicious that I had bites out of it before I could stop to take a picture!)
+After our drink, I went back to the hostel for our Vegan Burger dinner night!
+The hostel chef was a total whiz!
+Her vegan burger tasted like a genuine beef patty and was absolutely delicious!

-The dinner was set up at a long table where staff, volunteers, and guests all sat and ate together.
-I loved that about this hostel because it made everybody feel at home.
-These are the moments that make hostels stand out from other accommodations.
-There aren’t many places where you can sit and chat with interesting people from all around the world.
-It was refreshing to be in a place where I could let my guard down.
-To top it all off the WIFI crashed, which removed us from our phones and allowed us to really converse with one another.
+We sat at a long table where staff, volunteers, and guests ate together.
+I loved this because it made everybody feel at home.
+Those are the things that make hostels stand out from other accommodations.
+To top it off the WIFI crashed, which removed us from our phones and allowed us to really converse with one another.

-After having my Eggs with Farinheira, I had enough energy to browse around the city.
-I went for a nice stroll along Barrio Alto and Chiado.
-I was so amazed by how colourful yet rugged the streets were.
-The stark contrast made the city so charming.
+After breakfast, I went for a nice stroll along Barrio Alto and Chiado.
+The streets were so colourful and rugged, and the stark contrast made the city so charming.

-The festival wrapped up at 9 P.M. and since all the means of transportation were packed, my hostel friend from Porto walked past Monsteiro dos Jerónimos right to Pastéis De Belém, because let’s be honest you can’t be in Belém and NOT have a custard tart.
-The Pastéis were just as delicious as I remembered them to be!
-We ended the night with a tram ride back to our Lisbon Hostel.
-I started to feel like I was getting sick so I made myself a nice cup of hot tea that the hostel provides for anyone and I went to bed.
+The festival wrapped up at 9 that evening, so we headed to Pastéis De Belém!
+You can’t visit in Belém and NOT have a custard tart.
+The Pastéis were as delicious as I remembered them to be!
+We ended the night with a tram ride back to our hostel.
+When I got back, I felt like I was getting sick, so I made myself a nice cup of hot tea.
+You can get it for free at the hostel!

-After I got back from the Free Walking Tour, I was 1.
-Drenched in sweat and 2.
-Exhausted.
-I think it had been the hottest day so far and I was pooched.
-I ran to the pharmacy to get some medicine, I grabbed some food and prepared my laptop to do some work in preparation for the long train journey that was ahead of me.
+After the Tour, I was drenched in sweat and exhausted.
+It had been the hottest day so far and I was pooched.
+So I went to the pharmacy, grabbed some food, and prepared my laptop for the long train journey ahead.

-I was looking for somewhere to have a meal so I could be filled up for the rest of the evening.
-I remembered that I had passed by Ink Farm Food, which was right next to the Oasis Backpackers Hostel and thought, “why not give it a try”.
+Looking for somewhere to have a meal, I checked out Ink Farm Food next to the hostel.
 Oh I was happy I did!
 Officially, my new favourite falafel place.

-After dinner, I showered and got my things together.
-Monday nights are Petiscos Night for dinner at the Oasis Backpackers Hostel!
-I was so sad I couldn’t have anything because I had to leave at 8:30 P.M., right when it started!
+After dinner, I showered and got my things together to leave.
+Monday nights are Petiscos Night at the hostel!
+I was so sad I couldn’t have anything because I had to leave right when it started!
 I had a peak in the kitchen to see what the chef was cooking up and it smelled SO GOOD and looked delicious!
 It was an ‘all you can eat’ menu of Piri Piri Chicken, Chorizos, Cheeses, Tuna Salad, Octopus Salad, and MORE!

 I said goodbye to Oasis Backpackers Hostel Lisbon and made my way back to Santa Apalonia Station!
 Bilbao, the next stop on my Iberian Adventure, was a 16 hour train journey from Lisbon.
 Thanks to Eurail I got a sleeper cabin for the long journey!